► First mass-produced EV from Mazda

-Mazda has unveiled its first production battery-car, the MX-30, at its home show Tokyo.
-Ordering for the battery-electric crossover will open in spring 2020, with first UK deliveries expected in early 2021.
+Mazda has started building its first production battery-car, the MX-30 at its Hiroshima factory in Japan.
+Ordering for the battery-electric crossover is open now, with first UK deliveries expected in early 2021.
 A compact rotary range extender is in development and will follow a year later.
-UK pricing is subject to confirmation but should come in under the £30k mark with the government grant.
+UK pricing is subject to confirmation but should come in under the £30k mark with the government Plug In Car Grant.

 Boldly, the MX-30 eschews the current obsession with vast, monolithic batteries and big ranges figure for a more modest and – it says – more sustainable approach.
 The MX-30 sits on a platform related to that of the conventional CX-30 but optimised around an EV powertrain.

-The 35.5kWh battery sits under the floor, powering a single e-motor on the front axle and offering a range of around 125 miles between charges.
+The 35.5kWh battery sits under the floor, powering a single e-motor on the front axle and offering a range of around 125 miles between charges on the latest WLTP tests.
 Contrast that with Hyundai’s Kona Electric, with its 64kWh battery and 245-mile range, though the Mazda will be more affordable and, in theory at least, lighter.

 While Mazda is working on a dedicated EV platform with allies Toyota, with energy-dense solid-state batteries on the cards for early 2020s, the MX-30’s architecture is 100% Mazda, and the battery pack a lithium-ion unit.